-But since the term journalist applies to various professionals, we must discuss briefly some of them, at least in passing:
+But since the term journalist applies to various professionals, here are the main types of journalists:

 - Investigative Journalists – These are individuals who research, follow leads, investigate, and put together certain stories in writing or documentary films.

 - Field Reporters – They report events as they happen either in writing or live broadcasts.
 They gather details by interviewing eyewitnesses, capturing actual scenes on camera, and through other sources.